Contact potentials in presence of a regular finite-range interaction using dimensional regularization and the $N/D$ method: Conclusions.

 \section{Conclusions.}

 We have solved the LSE with a two-particle irreducible amplitude that consists of a regular finite-range potential and additional contact terms with derivatives.
 We have followed the scheme derived in Ref.~\cite{Nieves:2003uu}, based on distorted wave theory and dimensional regularization, and have analyzed the spin singlet nucleon-nucleon $S-$wave as case of study.
 In this partial wave, we have considered the regular one-pion exchange (OPE) potential and up to ${\cal O}(Q^6)$ (six derivatives) contact interactions.
 We have shown that the scattering amplitude solution of the LSE fulfills exact elastic unitarity, this is to say contains the appropriate RHC, and inherits the LHC of the long-distance OPE amplitude.
-The generalization to higher number of derivatives is straightforward.

-We have distinguished two different renormalization schemes, by taking either the loop function, in presence of the long-range interaction, at threshold ($J^R_0$) finite or infinite.
+We have distinguished two different renormalization schemes, by taking the loop function, in presence of the long-range interaction, at threshold ($J^R_0$) finite or infinite.
 Both of them lead to renormalized amplitudes that differ only in higher-order terms than those considered in the short-range contact potential.

 Furthermore, we have proven that the LSE amplitude coincides with that obtained from the exact $N/D_{nd}$ calculation, with the appropriate number and typology of subtractions to reproduce the effective range parameters taken as input to renormalize the LSE amplitude.